ajkneisl/Chad/docs/commands.md

 Logging Channel | The channel the bot logs to
-Ban Message | What message the banned user gets sent Kick Message | What message the kicked user gets sent
+Ban Message | What message the banned user gets sent Kick Message | What message the kicked user gets sent Join Message | What message gets sent when a user joins Leave Message | What message gets sent when a user leaves Join Channel | Where the messages for joins gets sent Leave Channel | Where the message for leaving users gets sent Toggle Join | Toggles whether join messages get sent Toggle Leave | Toggles whether leave messages get sent

 #### Fun Commands